+41 79 446 14 86 info@immofisc.ch

 2 The Federal Council sets the date of entry into force.

-Secretary: Martina Buol
+The Secretary: Martina Buol

-National Council, December 18, 2020 The president: Andreas Aebi
+National Council, December 18, 2020 President: Andreas Aebi

-The secretary: Pierre-Hervé Freléchoz
+Secretary: Pierre-Hervé Freléchoz

 Expiration of the referendum deadline and entry into force

-2 This law comes into force on January 1, 2023.[4]
+2 This law enters into force on January 1, 2023.[4]

-May 19, 2021On behalf of the Swiss Federal Council: The President of the Confederation, Guy Parmelin
+May 19, 2021On behalf of the Swiss Federal Council: The President of the Confederation, Guy Parmelin;

 The Chancellor of the Confederation, Walter Thurnherr